-July 2019 - Florida Department of Environmental Protection released its Environmental Mitigation Action Plan.
+The Florida Department of Environmental Protection released its Diesel Emissions Mitigation Program which utilizes funds from the settlement.
 Florida's share of VW settlement funds are to be used for projects aimed at reducing NOx emissions and improving air quality. \$116.4 million (70%) has been allocated toward programs aimed at "School, Transit and Shuttle Buses."